phdru/m_librarian/README.txt

-This hopefully will be a collection of programs to index LibRusEc and Flibusta libraries (zipfiles from torrents, actually) and show their contents with command-line, GUI and web interfaces.
+This hopefully will be a collection of programs to index LibRusEc and Flibusta libraries (zipfiles from torrents, actually) and show their contents with command-line, web interface and GUI.